thiagopnobre/cassiobotaro.github.io/content/mv-bash-zsh.md

 ##Step by step

-First i install zsh.
-As i say, xubuntu is my distro, then i only have to write:
+First install zsh.
+As I said, xubuntu is my distro, then I only have to write:
 ```bash
 >>> sudo apt-get install zsh
 ```
-As pre requisite git necessary, please install typing:
+As pre requisite git is needed, please install typing:
 ```bash
 >>> sudo apt-get install git
 ```